bmfahey/not-so-jumbo/STATUSREPORT.md

 ## April 6, 5015

-1. We serpated the javascript from the HTML files for a cleaner look.
+1. We separated the JavaScript from the HTML files for a cleaner look.
 Futhermore, we implemented the POST functions on the server side so that when the user submits the food, a POST request is sent to the server.
 We also implemented the client side of the POST request and implemented data